nyuhuyang/scRNAseq-MouseEyes/README.md

 Data is stored in `./output/mouse_eyes.aged.csv` and `./output/mouse_eyes.young.csv`.<br />
 Cluster names are cell type name.

-#### 3.5 Compare differential expression between subcluster within all major cell types
+#### 3.5 Compare differential expression between subcluster within all major cell types, plus visualization for major cell types.

 Perictyes subclusters 1 in 129_B6_aged   <——vs——>  all other subclusters in Perictyes except  1 in 129_B6_aged<br />
 Endothelial subclusters 1 in 129_B6_aged  <——vs——>  all other subclusters in Endothelial except 1 in 129_B6_aged<br />